Kabaddi in India: International competitions

-Kabaddi World Cup
+Kabaddi World Cup competitions

-The second Kabaddi World Cup tournament was held in 2007 with India winning over Iran in the final round.
-The Punjab government organised a Circle Style 2010 Kabaddi World Cup from 3 to 12 April 2010.
-On 12 April 2010 Indian team emerged as the winner after beating Pakistan in the finals.
-The opening match of the tournament was held in Patiala while the closing ceremony took place in Ludhiana.
-India won the first edition of the Circle Style Kabaddi World Cup, beating rival Pakistan in a 58–24 victory.
-The final of this 10-day tournament was played at Guru Nanak Stadium.
+The International Kabaddi Federation has organised three "Kabaddi World Cup" tournaments for men and one for women, and plans to hold another men's tournament in 2025 and a women's tournament in 2026.
+Thus far, these events have all been held in India, and India has always won first place and Iran has always come in second.

+A different organisation called World Kabaddi held its own standard style Kabaddi World Cup tournament in 2019 with both men's and women's competition, and it plans to hold another one in March 2025.
+The 2019 event was held in Malaysia, and both the men's and women's competitions were won by India.

+As of February 2025, the governments of Punjab, India, and Punjab, Pakistan, have organised circle style World Cup tournaments seven times since 2010.

-Pro kabaddi league
+Pro Kabaddi League

-Pro kabaddi league was introduced in 2014 in India based on Indian premier league.
-The first edition of the tournament had begun at 26 July 2014 with eight franchises based at eight different cities in India consisting of players from all over the world.
+Pro Kabaddi League was introduced in 2014 in India based on Indian premier league.
+The first edition of the tournament had begun at 26 July 2014 with eight franchises based in eight cities in India consisting of players from all over the world.
 The Jaipur Pink Panthers is owned by Bollywood star Abhishek Bachchan who said he wants to promote kabaddi.
 The other teams are the U Mumba based at Mumbai, the Bengaluru Bulls, the Delhi Dabbangs, the Puneri Paltans, the Telugu Titans based at Vizag, the Bengal Warriors based at Kolkata and the Patna Pirates based at Patna, Bihar.
 Among all seasons, Patna Pirates is the most successful team with three times title winner while U Mumba and Jaipur Pink Panthers shares 1-1 title.

 The organisers have added four new teams in the PKL season 5, 2017: the Haryana Steelers, the Tamil Thalaivas from Tamil Nadu, the Gujarat Giants, and the UP Yoddha.

 The opening match was held at Mumbai where Amitabh Bachchan was found cheering for his son's team.
 Aishwarya Rai was also present with Abhishek Bachchan.
 Together with them Bollywood stars Shahrukh Khan, Aamir Khan, Sunil Shetty, Sonali Bendre, Farah Khan, Boman Irani and producer Ronnie Screwvala cheering for his team Jaipur Pink Panthers were present at the stadium.

 Indian star cricketer Sachin Tendulkar was present with his wife and daughter who said he enjoyed the speed, agility, and strength of the players of the sport very much.

 Rakesh Kumar the captain of the Indian kabaddi team who has received an Arjuna Award and also the captain of Patna Pirates was also present at the inaugural matches who said it is a pleasure to see kabaddi getting recognition through the tournament.

 Rakesh Kumar was the highest bought player in the auction by Patna pirates for 12.80 lakhs held before the tournament.

 The broadcast rights were won by the Star Sports network.